stipple-effect/stipple-effect/README.md

 ## About
 *Stipple Effect* is a pixel art editor that supports animation and scripting.
 It is designed to facilitate a variety of workflows and to encourage rapid, iterative creation of video game art assets and other types of artwork.

-* made by a solo game developer with the needs and skill sets of other indie devs in mind
+* Made by a solo game developer with the needs and skill sets of other indie devs in mind
-* lightweight and simple to learn and use, yet allows for considerable depth and complexity
+* Lightweight and simple to learn and use, yet allows for considerable depth and complexity
-* expressive scripting API that can be used to **automate program actions** and **create dynamic preview and color transformations with complex logic**
+* Expressive scripting API that can be used to **automate program actions** and **create dynamic preview and color transformations with complex logic**

 ![Preview](https://raw.githubusercontent.com/stipple-effect/docs/master/assets/graphics/complex-preview.gif)
 <div align="center">A preview script in action</div>